Housing advice on release from prison

 Supported housing

-Supported housing can offer you specialist support to address specific issues that may have led to your imprisonment or to help you live independently and adjusting back into the community.
+Supported housing can offer you specialist support to address specific issues that may have led to your imprisonment or to help you live independently and adjust back into the community.
 Varying levels of support can be provided, depending on the type of accommodation service and your needs.

 Private renting